kyco/location-algorithm/README.md

 location-algorithm
 ==================

-An algorithm to pinpoint the position of a SIM.
+An algorithm built in python to pinpoint the position of a SIM.

+The algorithm uses a triangulation method and a precision function to narrow down the position of a SIM to within a few meters.
+The location of the SIM is displayed in latitude and longitude.

 Support
 -------